Cybersharph/cybersharph/README.md

 -->

 - 🔭 I’m currently working on a Crowdfunding platform.
-- 🔭 I’m also working on a Sketch to Code platform.
+- 🔭 I’m also working on Sketch to Code platform (with AI).
 - 🌱 I’m currently learning JS, Laravel, Cybersecurity, Pentesting.
 - 💬 Ask me about Web Development and Cybersecurity.
 - 📫 How to reach me: cybersharph@gmail.com